 You don’t often realise how much waste you create when you order takeaway, but cooking at home actually helps to reduce waste.
 Here are a few things to consider.

 The ability to control portion sizes and repurpose leftovers minimises food waste that ends up in landfills.
+Making soup from leftover vegetables or freezing unused portions not only prevents waste but also saves an average household £250–£300 annually in spoiled food.

-Support for sustainable practices
+Support for Sustainable Practices

 Choosing locally sourced, seasonal ingredients reduces your carbon footprint and supports local farmers who implement sustainable practices.

-Mindful consumption
+Mindful Consumption

 Cooking fosters a deeper understanding of where our food comes from and the resources involved in its production, encouraging mindful consumption habits.

-Cooking as a Life Skill
+Why Cooking Matters as a Life Skill

 Learning to cook